jolie/jolie/CONTRIBUTING.md

 # How can I contribute?

 There are many ways in which you can contribute, of which we point out a few below.
 If you have an idea that does not fall into any of the categories below, do not be discouraged: quite simply, we have probably not thought of it, and we would like to hear from you.
-See [how to get in touch](https://github.com/jolie/jolie#get-in-touch) and our [list of maintainers](MAINTAINERS.md).
+See [how to get in touch](https://github.com/jolie/jolie#get-in-touch-wave) and our [list of maintainers](MAINTAINERS.md).

 ## Code

 You can contribute to one of [our code repositories](https://github.com/jolie), or develop a tool or modification in a repository of your own and tell us.

 If you want to contribute to the main [Jolie project repository](https://github.com/jolie/jolie), you can find some useful information in [our wiki](https://github.com/jolie/jolie/wiki).
 See, for example, [how to make a pull request](https://github.com/jolie/jolie/wiki/Pull-requests) and [documentation of the Jolie interpreter](https://github.com/jolie/jolie/wiki/Interpreter-documentation).
+Make sure to read our [git workflow](https://github.com/jolie/jolie/wiki/Git-Workflow).

 We expect pull requests with new code that requires updating the documentation (see below) to come with a link to a corresponding pull request to the documentation repository that provides the appropriate update.
 If you do not have documentation yet but want to make a pull request anyway to discuss your code before writing documentation, please explicitly state so in the pull request.